thePianoKid/SEG-3125-Project-2/README.md

         - Search for & select a workshop location
 - **Communicate** (new)
     - Contact Steampunk team to ask specific questions about services
+- **Perform a monitored activity**
+    - Fill out quiz
+- **Analyze Results** (new)
+    - I added this process; all the suggestions were concerning communication
+    - The users can analyze the results of their quiz.
+They get a personalized recommendation based on the user type & their answers to the quiz

 ## Todos
 Here's what I want to accomplish in the next few weeks: